 If you have chosen a rewarding career as an Emergency Medical Technician, it’s important to do your research and learn about the EMT certification process.
 EMTs provide the public with a life-saving medical service.
 At times, they quite literally hold lives in their hands.
-Due to the high-risk nature of the position, it’s critical that these professionals receive proper EMT training and certification.
+Due to the high-risk nature of the position, it’s critical that these professionals receive proper EMT basic training and certification.
 In order to better understand this undertaking, allow us to give you a brief overview of the EMT certification process.

 After completing a state-approved EMT program, you must become certified within the next two years